aws-samples/Intelli-Agent/README.md

 | JobPipOption | The configuration option for the Python package installer (pip).
 Please use it when this solution is deployed in GCR region. |

-## Testing API Connection
+## API Reference
-Use Postman/cURL to test the API connection.
-Please refer to the following API invocation guides for detailed API usage: [LLM API Schema](https://github.com/aws-samples/llm-bot/tree/main/docs/LLM_API_SCHEMA.md), [ETL API Schema](https://github.com/aws-samples/llm-bot/tree/main/docs/ETL_API_SCHEMA.md), [AOS API Schema](https://github.com/aws-samples/llm-bot/tree/main/docs/AOS_API_SCHEMA.md),
+After CDK deployment, you can use a HTTP client such as Postman/cURL to invoke the API by following below API schema.
+- [LLM API Schema](https://github.com/aws-samples/llm-bot/tree/main/docs/LLM_API_SCHEMA.md): send question to LLM and get a response.
+- [ETL API Schema](https://github.com/aws-samples/llm-bot/tree/main/docs/ETL_API_SCHEMA.md): upload knowledge to vector database.
+- [AOS API Schema](https://github.com/aws-samples/llm-bot/tree/main/docs/AOS_API_SCHEMA.md): search data in the vector database.

 ## Optional Steps
 1. [Launch Dashboard](#launch-dashboard)